tinko26/ao/docs/api/src/ao_sys/ao_threshold.h.md

 );
 ```

-This type represents a function to adjust the value of a threshold.
+This type represents a function to adjust a threshold value.
 The function takes the old value and an additional parameter and returns the new value.

 ## `ao_threshold_match_t`